kjantzer/bui/util/onix/README.md

 })
 ```

 > NOTE: AI was used to create the nested definition of elements (components) and the codelists.
 There could be errors.
 Common data has mostly been vetted.
-3.0 does not list all `repeatable` elements as it ideally should.

 If you omit the `process` function, `parse` will return the root `Onix` object with all products parsed.
 If parsing a large file, it is best to use the `process` function so that the entire file is not kept in memory.